Hole-initiated melting process of thin films: Discussions

 \subsection{Experimental results of different hole melting scenarios}

-Combined with our previous calculation on melting of cylindrical island \cite{jin2016island} and straight-edge terrace \cite{Halim2012bulge}, we have now the full picture of melting point shifts of different geometries.
-In Fig.~\ref{fig:hole-exp} we plot the scaled melting point shifts $\Delta T \cdot h$ in our model system as the function of the scaled in-plane curvature of the all-solid hole $\overline{\kappa_0} = h/ r_0$.
-We use in-plane curvature instead of radius to distinguish hole and island: hole has negative in-plane curvature $\overline{\kappa_0} = -h/ r_0$.
-The region with two separate lines shows the geometry that can have multiply “de facto” melting points depending on the melting paths.
-The prediction is that our thin film will start to melt from the long, straight edge rather than the tiny defects (holes) inside the film.
-This is contradict to the instinct, but is verified by our experiment.
-Fig.~\ref{fig:hole-exp} shows the melting process of a alkane film (\ce{C36H74}) in which different geometry can be found: The curved edge behave locally like islands with different radius.
-Inside the film there are two holes of different size.
-Top right panel shows that under the same temperature, most liquid appear at the edge (1), around the big hole a significant amount of solid melt as well, while around the smallest hole (3) barely any change can be observed.
-Such a melting sequence is consistent with the estimated ``de facto'' melting points at these three geometries: (1) with the lowest ``de facto'' melting point melts the first, (3) with the highest ``de facto'' melting point melts the last.
+Combined with our previous calculation on melting of cylindrical island \cite{jin2016island} and straight-edge terrace \cite{Halim2012bulge}, we have now the full picture of melting process of different geometries.
+In Fig.~\ref{fig:hole-exp} (bottom) we plot the scaled melting point shifts $\Delta T \cdot h$ in our model system as the function of the normalized in-plane curvature of the initial solid edge.
+We assign a positive in-plane curvature to the island, $\overline{\kappa_0} = h/ r_0$, and negative to the holes, $\overline{\kappa_0} = -h/ r_0$.
+One sees the $\Delta T_\text{m}$ decreases monotonically with the curvature.
+As a consequence, if a film with irregular edge and holes melts, the melting will start first from the island (peninsula), then the straight edge, and lastly the tiny defects (holes) inside.
+This counter-intuitive sequence of melting is verified by the following experiment.

+Fig.~\ref{fig:hole-exp} (top) shows the melting process of an alkane film (\ce{C36H74}) of ca.\ $100\,$nm thick.
+The curved edges behaves locally like islands, and inside the film there are two holes of different sizes.
+Top right panel shows how much solid is melt at different positions under the same temperature.
+At the ``peninsula'' (1), comparing to the solid boundary before melting (white line), large amount of solid disappears.
+The liquid accumulates as a big bulge.
+Around the big hole (2) some solid melt as well, while around the small hole (3) barely any change can be observed.
+Such a melting sequence is consistent with the estimated ``de facto'' melting points at these three geometries: the ``peninsula'' (1) with the lowest ``de facto'' melting point melts the first, the small hole (3) with the highest ``de facto'' melting point melts the last.

+Note that this sequence of melting makes it very hard to experimentally measure the melting point shift at a hole.
+Before the melting starts around the hole, it would have already started from the outer boundary.
+Then, according to our previous study, the liquid melt would appear as drops that run and ``eat'' into the film at high speed \cite{Lazar2005movingdrop, Halim2012bulge}.
+Hence the geometry would have been destroyed before any meaningful measurement.